maxk42/tower-sessions-file-store/README.md

-# tower-sessions-file-store
+# tower-sessions-file-based-store

-`tower-sessions-file-store` is a simple and minimalistic file store backing provider for `tower-sessions`.
-Usage is extremely simple;
+`tower-sessions-file-based-store` is a simple and minimalistic file store backing provider for `tower-sessions`.
+Usage is extremely simple:

 ## Example:
 ```